catsdisownedz/Pixel-Paradise/README.md

 # Pixel Paradise

-Retro Gaming Arcade is a web-based platform that lets users relive classic arcade games in a modern browser.
+Pixel Paradise is a web-based platform that lets users relive classic arcade games in a modern browser.
 The site features a variety of retro games such as Pac-Man, Snake, Pong, Mario Bros, Flappy Bird, Break Out, and Tetris.
 Built with PHP, HTML, CSS, and JavaScript, the project combines nostalgic gameplay with a contemporary design.

 ## Features